 - Responding to digitalisation and the future world of work

 - Strengthening relationships with enterprise and addressing identified future skills needs

 - Provision of upskilling and reskilling through lifelong learning

-The HCI will consist of 3 main pillars.
-The funding under each will be awarded through a series of challenge based competitive call models.
+The HCI consists of 3 main pillars.
+The funding under each was awarded through a series of challenge based competitive call models.
 The three Pillars are as follows: